 Thaipusam is a religious festival celebrated by the Tamil community in India and by the Tamil diaspora worldwide.
 The festival commemorates the occasion when Parvati, the Indian goddess of fertility and love, gave her son, Murugan, the god of war, a spear in order to defeat a fiendish demon.
-The festival celebrates the victory of good over evil, light over darkness, and wisdom over ignorance.
-Murugan is considered to be an embodiment of the great god Shiva, and devotees pray to him to overcome the obstacles they face in life.
+The festival thus celebrates the victory of good over evil, light over darkness, and wisdom over ignorance.
+Devotees pray to Murugan in order to overcome the obstacles they face in life.

 To outsiders, the Thaipusam is a gruesome spectacle.
-The devotees of Murugan perform the kavadi attam, the “burden dance,” in which they bring offerings to their god.
-In the most basic version, they carry a pot of milk to the temple, but often they pierce the skin on their backs with hooks from which they hang milk bottles, some pull large carts.
+The people who participate in the festivities perform the kavadi attam, the “burden dance,” in which they bring offerings to their god.
+In the most basic version, they carry a pot of milk to the temple, but often they pierce the skin on their backs with hooks from which they hang bottles of milk, some others pull large carts by means of hooks attached to their bodies.
 Many also pierce their tongues and cheeks with skewers, reminders of the spear which Parvati gave to her son.

 History of the World in a Hundred Objects: “Shiva and Parvati”